BillCoder-cpu/programmer/README.md

 sudo make install
 ```

-## To build in Windows, work with the Header.vcxproj (programmer.sln)
+## To build in Windows, use Visual Studio with the Header.vcxproj (programmer.sln)